Behold a brief history of shuffleboard –

 SOUNDS SIMPLE.
 WHAT IS THERE TO EAT/DRINK?

 Glad you asked.
-They’re slinging pizzas from their wood-fired ovens topped with everything from cajun-spiced chicken to beetroot and rocket; garlic mushrooms; or mac and cheese.
+They’re slinging pizzas from their wood-fired ovens topped with everything from roasted cajun spiced chicken to beetroot and rocket; garlic mushrooms; or mac and cheese.
 And on weekends, there’s a bottomless brunch on offer, at which you can flag down endless top ups of prosecco, beer and pizza as you play.

 And the pièce de résistance?
-Their al fresco shuffleboard terrace also features a converted airstream caravan, from which they’re serving up sharing cocktails, boozy slushies, and cocktails like the Little Bo Peep, with gin, honey, rosemary and rhubarb bitters…
+Their al fresco shuffleboard terrace also features a converted airstream caravan, from which they’re serving up sharing cocktails, boozy slushies, and cocktails like the Whiskey Shivers, with Bourbon, apricot, bitters, lemon, and Pilsner.

 …and a little reminder that “shuffleboard is a one-handed game”.